TaurusOlson/pln/README.md

 # PLN

-`pln` is a Python library to apply successful operations on your data:
+`pln` is a Python library to apply successive operations on your data:

 ```